-Kelly Faris is in her freshman year as a Guard for the UConn Huskies.
+Kelly Faris is in her senior year as a Guard for the UConn Huskies.
 Kelly is the youngest of four children, all who played basketball, along with her dad who coached.
-“I started playing basketball at a pretty young age and enjoyed it.
-I had a lot of fun and it stuck.”
+"I started playing basketball at a pretty young age and enjoyed it.
+I had a lot of fun and it stuck."

 “Making a decision on what college to go to was a long difficult process but once I got to UConn, watched them practice, and talked to the girls and the coaches, I just felt like this was the best place that I would fit in.”